Changan Automobile: Joint ventures

-Like most major Chinese automakers, Changan partners with Western and Japanese companies to produce and sell the products of these foreign firms in China.
-It also partners with other companies within China to augment manufacturer capacity and share development costs.
+Like most major Chinese automakers, Changan partners with Western and Japanese manufacturers to produce and sell their vehicles in China, and with domestic partners to share capacity and development costs.

-Changan currently participates in the following joint ventures:

 Changan Ford (2001–present)

-In 2001, Changan Ford was formed and initially built Ford-branded passenger vehicles from complete knock down kits.
+Changan Ford was formed in 2001 and initially assembled Ford-branded passenger vehicles from complete knock-down kits.
+It produces Chinese-market versions of Ford consumer models, with a dealer network that includes outlets in second- and third-tier Chinese cities.

-Making Chinese-market versions of Ford consumer offerings, its 2010 dealer network was thought to include many showrooms in second- and third-tier Chinese cities such as Chongqing.
-So-called second- and third-tier cities are large and medium-sized cities not among the top four in terms of population and contribution to GDP.